3 / 6/ 2026

 💡WHAT WE ARE LEARNING THIS WEEK

-📕LITERATUREIn Chapters 3-4 of My Father's Dragon, we read how Elmer made it to Wild Island and of his beginning the adventure to find the dragon.
+📕LITERATUREIn Chapters 5-6 of My Father's Dragon, we read more of Elmer's adventure on Wild Island to find the dragon.
 Help your child practice retelling the story with transition words like (First, Next, Then, and Last).

 Jobs of silent final e: